 Amy Jo Keller - Vice President and Transport Coordinator

-Amy is an Emergency Services Dispatcher in northwest Kansas, previously she taught 5th & 6th grade science for 17years.
+Amy is an Emergency Services Dispatcher in northwest Kansas & has been teaching 5th & 6th grade science for the last 20+years.
 As a child, she brought home any injured animal she found: birds, skunks, raccoons, opossums, among others.
 She grew up in different states but always came back to the farm in Kansas.
 There, she worked with horses, cattle, sheep and ofcourse, dogs.
 Dog rescue was not a far reach from there

 She stumbled onto SNARR through Facebook back in 2013 and was told by the Foster Coordinator at that time that they were in need of a Transport Coordinator, but that it was 'kinda really hard.'
 Challenge accepted!
 Since then, she has coordinated many runs for SNARR and other rescues, driving several legs herself when the runs come through Kansas, as well as driving for other groups when she's available.

-She and her husband, Scott, built kennels and runs, started their own local rescue, and their facility is the impound for their small town.
-However, working with local law enforcement, they've taken in stray and injured dogs from all around northwest and northcentral Kansas.
+Amy then built kennels and runs & started her own local rescue.
+Her facility is now the impound for her small town.
+However, working with local law enforcement, she has taken in stray and injured dogs from all around northwest and northcentral Kansas.